JinCoin/jinwallet/rpc/documentation/api.md

 ## `LoaderService`

-The `LoaderService` service provides the caller with functions related to the management of the wallet and its connection to the Bitcoin network.
+The `LoaderService` service provides the caller with functions related to the management of the wallet and its connection to the jincoin network.
 It has no dependencies and is always running.

 **Methods:**